arvind6599/datastory/index.md

 * * *

 # Datastory
-* Analytic approach to casting, what features matter based on the featuers of the movie you want to make
+* Analytical approach to casting, what features matter based on type of movie you want to make (genre)
-*
+* Notion of genre background to signify the acting background and see how it relates to movie genres. (finding trends)

 # Task 1 - Credibility (Hoa and Arvind)
 *   Reveal actor feature corrrelations with ratings and number of votes